coding-for-reproducible-research/intro-unix-shell/_episodes/01-intro.md

 ### The Shell

 The shell is a program where users can type commands.
-With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory with only one line of code.
+With the shell, it's possible to invoke complicated programs like climate modelling software or simple commands that create an empty directory with only one line of code.
 The most popular Unix shell is Bash (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).